Retiring Early? Rule of 55 vs. 72(t) SEPP for Penalty - Free Retirement Account Withdrawals

 The Rule of 55 and 72(t) SEPPs are powerful tools for funding an early retirement, but they serve different needs.
 The Rule of 55 offers a flexible option for those qualifying by age, while a 72(t) provides a structured bridge for younger retirees but demands strict adherence to IRS rules.

-We specialize in building penalty-proof early retirement roadmaps for tech professionals.
-If you're ready to trade your stock options for flip-flops schedule a complimentary consultation to ensure your transition is both early and error-free.
+We specialize in building penalty-proof early retirement roadmaps for high-income professionals.
+If you're ready to trade your employee badge for flip-flops, schedule a complimentary consultation to ensure your transition is both early and error-free.

 This blog is for educational purposes only and should not be taken as individual advice